FOULAB/foubot9000/README.md

 ***These steps are only required if the target OS does not provide a package for hwatch.***

 0. Identify the right rust target triple.
-For the RPi1, it's `arm-unknown-linux-musleabi`.
+For a 64bit RPi, it's `aarch64-unknown-linux-musl`.
     It's important to pick the target triple for the musl libc, as that is essentially required to statically build a rust program.

 1. Install a rust toolchain for the target triple.
 This can be done a number of ways, but rustup is recommended.
-    Using rustup, `rustup target add arm-unknown-linux-musleabi` shoudl be enough to install the toolchain.
+    Using rustup, `rustup target add aarch64-unknown-linux-musl` shoudl be enough to install the toolchain.

 2. Install the correct C crossbuilding toolchain.
 It must be for the right architecture and for the musl libc.
-    This is often packaged by distros, for example on Void Linux the correct one for a RPi1 is provided by the `cross-arm-linux-musleabi` package.
+    This is often packaged by distros, for example on Void Linux the correct one for a 64bit RPi is provided by the `cross-aarch64-linux-musl` package.

 3. Clone the [hwatch repository](https://github.com/blacknon/hwatch) or download&extract the source tarball.

 4. Build hwatch with cargo:
     ```shell
-    RUSTFLAGS='-C linker=/usr/bin/arm-linux-musleabi-ld' cargo build --locked --release --target arm-unknown-linux-musleabi
+    RUSTFLAGS='-C linker=/usr/bin/aarch64-linux-musl-ld' cargo build --locked --release --target aarch64-unknown-linux-musl
     ```
     Where `--target` is the triple from step 0, and `linker=` is the `ld` binary provided by the cross toolchain.